dcp2njit/dcp2-IT265-002/docs/game-treatment.md

       - Moving straight in any direction costs 1 AP and 1 fuel
       - Moving diagonally costs 2 AP and 1 fuel
   - Mech can be upgraded if a survivor posesses the skill to do so.
-    - consumption of action points, energy, and an extra turn, but is an investment as it can mean less fuel/AP consumption for larger moves in future turns
+    - consumption of action points, energy, and an extra turn, but is an investment that can mean less fuel/AP consumption for larger moves in future turns

 ### Goals and Challenges